Special Circumstance Appeal Instructions

 There are occasions when a family’s financial situation changes during the school year from what it was in the Base Year.
-Upon request, the Financial Aid Office will review such changes (known as “special circumstances”) in the hope of providing a more accurate reflection of the family’s financial situation for aid purposes.
+Upon request, Student Financial Services will review such changes (known as “special circumstances”) in the hope of providing a more accurate reflection of the family’s financial situation for aid purposes.

 There is no designated turnaround time for a response to an appeal.
 This is because appeals are so varied by nature.
-No appeal is final without confirmation from the Financial Aid Office, and while an appeal is in process all students must proceed with their financial aid award as it currently stands.
+No appeal is final without confirmation from Student Financial Services, and while an appeal is in process all students must proceed with their financial aid award as it currently stands.

 Special Rule Regarding Job Loss (Dislocated Worker / Displaced Homemaker)

 Family wage earners who stop being employed due to circumstances other than voluntary termination must remain unemployed for a minimum of 10 weeks before filing an appeal based on loss of job.